RyanJDick/randomfun/sd_interior_design/README.md

 - All captions prefixed with "living room".

 ## TODO
+- Open a PR on the Diffusers docs to share what I learned?
 - Next steps:
   - Look into differences in loss between diffusers and JP's repo.
   - Try running JP's training script with non-EMA starting point.